SpecterX-AHM/Hire-HELP/README.md

 Create an app.listen function in app.js and run the app on https://localhost:3000

 ### 5.Api keys
-Make sure to add your own api keys of cloudinary and sendgrid.
+Make sure to add your own api keys of cloudinary and sendgrid under API_KEY

 ## License